Equality

 The behavior and names are based on Clojure's implementation.
 Read their docs here: https://clojure.org/guides/equality

-Also check out slosh/tests/equality.slosh
+Also check out slosh/tests/equality.slosh for some examples.

 -